-- Meals, food, or drinks, unless it is part of a field day or workshop - Purchase costs of equipment that is not necessary and required for district office operations - Awards or or gifts to directors, employees, or other people not given in conjunction with an event that promotes conservation.
+- Meals, food, or drinks, unless it is part of a field day or workshop - Purchase costs of equipment that is not necessary and required for district office operations - Awards or gifts to directors, employees, or other people not given in conjunction with an event that promotes conservation - Cash or cash equivalent (i.e. gift cards) given in conjunction with an event that promotes conservation - Cost of items or goods purchased for resale by the district for the generation of local funds - Local funds pledged as match for grant proposals.